WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - No VPN, Feather, Apple Relay, Push Notifications or ChatGPT support

-### Generic Config Profile
+### CFDNS Config Profile

-This configuration profile doesn't prevent revokes.
-It contains an Ad-Blocker and OTA Update Blocker.
+This configuration profile prevents revokes by blocking Apple's Certificate Servers.
+It also contains optional bonus features, including an Ad-Blocker and an OTA Update Blocker.

 Pros:

-- Supports Feather, Apple Relay, Push Notifications and ChatGPT
+- Supports VPNs, Feather, Apple Relay, Push Notifications and ChatGPT

 - Privacy oriented as can be

 Cons:

 - None

 ### What does the code mean in the Config Profiles?